syncfusion-content/blazor-docs/blazor/barcode/qrcodegenerator.md

 ## Customizing the Barcode color

 A page or printed media with barcode often appears colorful in the background and surrounding region with other contents.
-In such cases the barcode can also be customized to suit the needs.
-You can achieve this by using for [ForeColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.SfQRCodeGenerator.html#Syncfusion_Blazor_BarcodeGenerator_SfQRCodeGenerator_ForeColor) property .
+In such cases, the barcode can also be customized to suit the needs.
+You can achieve this by using for [ForeColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.SfQRCodeGenerator.html#Syncfusion_Blazor_BarcodeGenerator_SfQRCodeGenerator_ForeColor) property.

 ```cshtml
 @using Syncfusion.Blazor.BarcodeGenerator